 To end poverty we need good data.
 But we also need that data to be clear and compelling.
 To support them in achieving that goal, we developed a flexible and distinctive brand identity for Development Initiatives.

 Development Initiatives was founded on the premise that without better data on people living in poverty, and what initiatives best help them, it would be impossible to achieve a sustainable end to global poverty.
 In 2015, the adoption of the UN Sustainable Development Goals (SDGs) – in particular SDG 1: to end extreme poverty – gave the organisation fresh impetus and ambition.
 They needed an engaging brand to match.

-DI’s unique focus on the power of data provided us with an opportunity to go beyond some of the typical tropes found in the international development space.
+DI’s unique focus on the power of data provided us with an opportunity to go beyond some of the typical tropes found in the international development sector.
 But it was also vital for the organisation to appear human.
-The new brand strategy positioned DI as a ‘trusted friend’; a champion of the ability of data to empower others, and a supportive partner for organisations on the ground.
+A new brand strategy positioned DI as a ‘trusted friend’; a champion of the ability of data to empower others, and a supportive partner for organisations on the ground.

 The fight to meet SDG 1 is far from over.
 Until it is, we hope to work alongside DI to make data to end poverty both beautiful, understandable and, above all, impactful.